 Product development for Clearfield's product line program has been conducted internally.
 We believe that the communication industry environment is constantly evolving and our success depends on our ability to anticipate and respond to these changes.
 Our focus is to analyze the environment and technology and work to develop products that simplify our customers' business by developing innovative high quality products utilizing modular design wherever possible.
-Research and development are reflected in Selling, General & Administrative expenses and are not material to the overall expense total.
+Research and development are reflected in Selling, General, & Administrative expenses.